Trulicity® Prescription Online for Weight Loss

 Use effective contraception while taking this medication.
 If you are pregnant, breastfeeding, or planning to become pregnant, do not take Trulicity.

-The FDA also warns not to take Trulicity if you have a personal or family history of multiple endocrine neoplasia syndrome type 2, medullary thyroid cancer, insulin-dependent diabetes, or diabetic ketoacidosis.
+The FDA also warns not to take Trulicity if you have a personal or family history of multiple endocrine neoplasia syndrome Type 2, medullary thyroid cancer, insulin-dependent diabetes, or diabetic ketoacidosis.
 So, if that’s you, Trulicity isn’t the right fit.

 Black Box Warning